MistyCommunity/Documentation/src/content/misty-ii/robot/system-updates.md

 # {{title}}

 This topic provides information about Misty's system updates.
-Read this page to learn about Misty's update process, find links to release notes, and (soon) access documentation for historical software and firmware versions.
+Read this page to learn about Misty's update process, find links to release notes, and access documentation for historical software and firmware versions.

 ## Installing System Updates